 GT’s Kombucha: While kombucha in general is not exactly meant to keep you calm (although it has a lot of other great health benefits!), I find that drinking a bottle of GT’s Gingerade does in fact relax me.
 I mean it does have a smallllll amount of alcohol (and as I mentioned I don’t really drink), so maybe that plays into it. 😂 🤷🏻♀️

 Not Pot Chocolates / CBD Oil: Like the name says, these chocolates are not meant to get you high — CBD (Cannabidiol) oil does not contain THC (and is therefore non-psychoactive), but it’s been well-documented to possess anti-inflammatory, neuroprotective, and anti-anxiety effects.
-I will also use straight up CBD oil in a shot of juice, often mixed with the tonics above!
-I get it at my local health food store, but I want to try this brand next!)
+I will also use straight up CBD oil in a shot of juice, often mixed with the tonics above OR just the natural CBD oil from Fab CBD.
+(I use the 600mg and take about 1/2 dropper before bed.)

 Oregon’s Wild Harvest Biodynamic Herbal Tonics: I’ll sometimes take a few drops of these bad boys in a shot of unsweetened cranberry juice.
 They actually don’t taste too bad, but are definitely herbal.
 My personal faves for keeping calm are are CountToZen, Namaste, & SawLogs (for nighttime).